kushdave95/astar-docs/docs/tutorials/cross-chain-interactions-via-layerzero/oft-implementation.md

 ## Deployment

 The OFT contract needs to be deployed on both the source (e.g., Astar Network) and the destination (e.g., Ethereum) chains.
 This process is similar to the deployment process for our simple cross-chain transaction sample.
-However, this time in our constructor we will mint 100 tokens to the address that deploys the contract.
+However, this time we will mint 100 tokens to the address that deploys the contract in our constructor.

 To initiate, set up a deployment script in your `/scripts` folder, and add constructor arguments based on the OFTV2 constructor function below: